My Son, near Hoi An, Vietnam

 The shapes of the buildings have been honoured but the materials are obviously not authentic.
 Still, it’s being done with care and respect and the rebuilding of My Son should be applauded, in my opinion.

-If you would like to arrange a tour to visit the My Son ruins, I would recommend one of the following:
+So, if you would like to arrange a tour to visit the My Son ruins from Hoi An, I would recommend one of the following:

 The My Son Sanctuary is about 50 kilometres inland from Hoi An.